This article is written to help people with allergy to bananas to understand and manage their allergy.

 If you are allergic to bananas, you may also react to avocado, kiwi or chestnut.
 People with a banana allergy sometimes also experience oral reactions to fruits such as peach, olive and tomato, and raw vegetables such as bell pepper and carrot.
 As plantain is from the same botanical family, it is possible those with a banana allergy may react to plantain.

 - If you know or suspect you have banana allergy, getting expert medical advice is vital.
 See your GP in the first instance.

 - If your allergy is diagnosed as being potentially severe and you are prescribed an adrenaline auto-injector, make sure this is readily available at all times.

-See the Latex allergy – the facts Factsheet in the Non-food allergens factsheets section.
+See the Factsheet on latex allergy in the Non-food allergens Factsheets section.

 Reviewer — This article has been peer-reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust.
 We are not aware of any conflicts of interest with regard to his review of this article.

 All the information we produce is evidence based or follows expert opinion and is checked by our expert Clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.